 1. Start With The Basics

-As is the case with all businesses, you’ll need to go through all the necessary processes required to set up a legal entity.
-The majority of property management companies in North America fall under limited liability companies but we recommend you consult with an attorney to find out what’s best for your situation.
+Like with all businesses, you’ll need to meet some necessary requirements to set up a legal entity.
+Most of the property management companies in North America are limited liability companies.
+However, we recommend you consult with an attorney to find out what’s best for your situation.

-If you prefer not to consult an attorney, setting up an LLC doesn’t need to be an expensive process.
-You can do it yourself.
+If you’d rather not consult an attorney, setting up an LLC doesn’t need to be expensive.
+In fact, you can do it yourself.

-You only need to go to look up the filing process via your state’s official website; then file it after downloading their free Articles of Organization template.
-With all fees included, the total cost should typically range from $50-150 USD.
-You’ll need to think of your company’s name beforehand, so don’t forget about this!
+You only need to look up the filing process via your state’s official website, and download their free Articles of Organization template.
+Including all fees, the total cost should range from $50-150.
+Don’t forget to think of your company name beforehand.

-As for your email address, you can use Zoho as a free option, or if you have the budget you can set up a Gmail account for a nominal monthly fee.
+As for your email address, you can use Zoho as a free option.
+If you have the budget, you can also set up a Gmail account for a nominal monthly fee.

 2. Writing a Property Management Business Plan

-If you want to establish a serious property management company (which you do), you need a business plan.
-You need to pin down not only your business concept but also the strategies you intend to work with to achieve your company’s objectives, goals, and aims.
+If you want to establish a property management company that’ll succeed, you need a business plan.
+A business plan allows you to pin down your business concept, as well as the strategies you’ll use to achieve your company’s goals.

-It is crucial that your business passes a reality check by putting relevant statistics, figures, and facts into consideration.
-That said, your business plan should clearly outline all the strategies that you intend to implement to operate your property management company.
+It’s important that you consider factors like relevant statistics, figures and other data.
+Your business plan should clearly outline all the strategies that you intend to implement to operate your property management company.

-Make sure property management business plan includes the following:
+Make sure your property management business plan includes the following.

-- Projections on income generation – you need to calculate your future income.
-Here, it is better to underestimate rather than to overestimate.
-Try to set realistic expectations for the number of properties you’ll be managing, as well the management fees you’ll charge.
+- Projections on income generation.
+It’s better to be conservative with your estimates; that is, it’s better to underestimate rather than overestimate your projected income.
+Make sure to set realistic expectations for the number of properties you’ll be managing, as well the management fees you’ll charge.

-- Company description and executive summary – this should cover your company’s mission and vision statement.
-Try to go into detail about what will set your property management business apart from the competition.
+- Company description and executive summary.
+This covers your company’s mission and vision statement.
+Here, you should emphasize what sets your property management business apart from the competition.

--Product offering, pricing, marketing and sales analysis/strategies, SWOT analysis, advertising strategy, expansion strategies, management techniques, costing and financial projection.
+- Miscellaneous.
+Other things you should include are your product offering, pricing, marketing and sales analysis/strategies, SWOT analysis, advertising strategy, expansion strategies, management techniques, and costing and financial projections.

 3. Market Feasibility and Research

-It’s important you conduct careful research on the city you plan to open your company.
-You’ll want to make sure you have a clear understanding of your target demographic, the rental rates in the area, your competition, whether it’s a buyer or seller’s market, whether you should specialize in residential or commercial property management, etc.
+Don’t forget to conduct careful research on your company’s physical location.
+This way, you’ll have a clear understanding of your target demographic, the rental rates in the area, your competition, whether it’s a buyer or seller’s market, whether you should specialize in residential or commercial property management, etc.

 4. Finding Clients

-Local real estate investment clubs should be your target here.
-To get into contact with as many real estate investors and landlords as possible, you need to join as many of these as you possibly can.
-Because this base is your bread and butter, you need to be aggressive in networking.
+The best places to find clients are local real estate investment clubs.
+To contact as many real estate investors and landlords as possible, join as many of these clubs as you can.
+Networking is crucial when getting your business off the ground.

-To find real estate investment groups clubs in your area, the internet is your best friend.
+Use the Internet to find real estate investment clubs in your area.
 Start with a Google search.
-You should also look on Facebook, LinkedIn, and Meetup.com for real estate investment groups specific to your city.
+Look into Facebook, LinkedIn and Meetup.com for real estate investment groups specific to your city.

-For example, real estate agents can be a great source of referrals for your business.
+Also, network with people who can benefit your business.
+For example, real estate agents can be a great source of client referrals.
 They’re often the first point of contact for many real estate investors.
 Consider reaching out to real estate agents in your area and offering them a referral fee.

-Besides real estate agents, hard money lenders can also be resourceful to your new business.
-They occasionally find themselves stuck with rental properties.
-Moreover, you can also check out for network opportunities in these non-traditional paces and events.
+Besides real estate agents, hard money lenders can also be useful to your new business.
+Sometimes, they find themselves stuck with rental properties.
+You can also check out network opportunities in these non-traditional places and events.

-While referrals are the best way to grow your business, you’ll definitely need to focus on marketing your property management company as well.
-You should use a mix of online and offline avenues to do so.
+While referrals are the best way to grow your business, you’ll also need to focus on marketing your property management company.
+Use a mix of online and offline avenues to do your marketing.

-- Invest in online paid ads to get your company in front of your target market
+- Invest in online paid ads to boost exposure for your company.

-- Create a high quality property management website and turn it into an asset
+- Create a high quality property management website.

 - Optimize your property management website for search engines.

-- Advertise your business on rental websites, property/real estate magazines
+- Advertise your business on rental websites and property/real estate magazines.

-- Make your business known by sending brochures to real estate stakeholders/property owners
+- Send brochures to real estate stakeholders/property owners.

-- Leverage social media platforms like LinkedIn, Twitter, Facebook, Instagram, Google+, Badoo and other platforms to promote your business
+- Leverage social media platforms like LinkedIn, Twitter, Facebook, Instagram, Google+ and Badoo to promote your business.

 5. Dealing With Competition

-Since the property management industry has an easy barrier to entry, it is highly competitive.
-However, the level of competition is highly dependent on the locality you choose to target.
+Since the barrier to the property management industry is relatively low, expect to have tons of competition.
+The level of competition depends on the locality you choose to target.

-For example, if you decide to start your property management company in a small town, chances are that you’ll have less competition.
-Similarly, if you locate your business in large cities like Los Angeles, California, Las Vegas, Nevada, Miami, Florida, Houston, Texas you’ll be up against some pretty tough competitors.
+For example, if you start your property management company in a small town, you’ll naturally have less competition.
+Similarly, if you locate your business in large cities like Los Angeles, Las Vegas, Miami and Houston, you’ll be up against some pretty tough industry players.

-But regardless of where you decide to start your business from, developing good marketing and sales strategies is key.
+Regardless of where you decide to start your business, fine-tuning your marketing and sales strategies is key.

-It’s not easy to start a new business, but with hard work and dedication, you can start a successful property management company in no time.
+It’s never easy to start a new business.
+But with hard work and dedication, you can start a successful property management company in no time.

-As a beginner, it’s crucial that you focus on providing top-notch customer service.
-By providing excellent property management services you’re more likely to receive referrals from existing clients.
+As a beginner, you have to focus on providing top-notch customer service.
+By providing excellent property management services, you’re more likely to receive referrals from existing clients.

 6. Finding Qualified Tenants

-Although finding tenants might be simple, finding qualified tenants is rather daunting.
-While your first impulse might be to look for tenants on Craigslist, your target market might be looking for housing differently.
-For instance, they might be looking for homes to rent on zillow.com, trulia.com or in the local daily newspaper.
+Finding tenants is one thing, but finding qualified ones is another.
+Your first impulse might be to look for tenants on Craigslist.
+However, your target market might be looking for housing in a different avenue.
+For example, they might be looking for homes to rent on zillow.com, trulia.com or the local daily newspaper.

-Once you find interested applicants, you’ll have to set up meetings to show them your properties.
-To save on time due to no-shows, be sure to confirm the meeting beforehand, Also, bring a hefty stack of rental application forms with you.
+Once you have interested applicants, set up meetings to show them your properties.
+To avoid no-shows, confirm the meeting beforehand, Also, bring a hefty stack of rental application forms with you.

-Once you have a narrowed list of applicants, make sure you perform your due diligence.
-It’s important that you perform detail background checks on each applicant.
-This includes checking their criminal history, credit score, calling references, etc.
+After narrowing down your list of applicants, make sure you perform your due diligence.
+It’s important that you perform detailed background checks on each applicant.
+This includes checking their criminal history, credit score, calling references, and the like.

-At this juncture, make sure to include all the required disclosures and addendums – state-specific lease agreements.
+At this point, be sure to include all the required disclosures and addendums, such as state-specific lease agreements.
 Unfortunately, most beginner landlords and property managers underestimate the significance of having a solid lease agreement.

 7. Property Management

-Good property management companies always strive to maximize clients’ profits (by reducing vacancy rates and finding tenants in a timely manner) while trying to keep risks such as damages to property and litigation in check.
+Good property management companies maximize clients’ profits by reducing vacancy rates and finding tenants in a timely manner, while minimizing risks such as damages to property and litigation expenses.

-Starting a property management company can be challenging, but for the right type of individual, it can be an extremely rewarding career.
-Property management requires both a willingness to move swiftly and firmly and a love of working with people.
+Starting a property management company can be challenging.
+For the right kind of person, however, it can be an extremely rewarding career.
+Property management requires the ability to make decisions on the fly, as well as a love of working with people.

-If you would like help in marketing your property management company don’t hesitate to contact us.
-We specialize in helping property management companies grow and would love to speak with you about how we can help your business.
+If you need help marketing your property management company, don’t hesitate to contact us.
+We specialize in helping property management companies grow, and would love to speak with you about how we can help your business.